• Skip to main content

 INSTRUCTIONS

-• Add finely chopped red pepper and fresh dill in the same bowl.
+• Add finely chopped red pepper and dill.

-• Add in flour and baking powder.
-Mix until everything is combined.
+• Add flour, baking powder, and salt.
+Mix until combined.

-• Transfer onto a paper towel lined plate to remove excessive oil.
+• Transfer to a paper towel-lined plate to absorb excess oil.

 NOTES